lalawue/mon/Readme.md

 # mon_sched(1)

-  group process supervisor, using a JSON config file, fork from https://github.com/tj/mon, and the origin `mon` was:
+  group process supervisor, using a JSON config file, fork from https://github.com/tj/mon, depends on  https://github.com/udp/json-parser, and the origin `mon` was:

   Super-simple monitoring program.